tysik/wtf/README.md

-# Quaternions for C
+# Weird TransFormations

-Simple implementation of quaternions arithmetics for C language.
+Simple implementation of 3D transformations in C (for didactic purpose).